humdrum-tools/humdrum-documentation/guide/ch02/index.md

 mutually exclusive in <span class="rep">kern</span>, so tokens such as `cc#n` and `GG-#` are illegal.

+Example Humdrum data on this page is editable and the musical notation associated with the example will be update automatically.
+Try changing accidentals, stem directions, clef, time signature and pitches in Example 2.1 to see what happens to the music notation on the right.

 In Example&nbsp;2.2, two musical parts are encoded.
 In the corresponding
 <span class="rep">kern</span> encoding, each musical part or voice
 has been assigned to a different musical staff &mdash; labelled